Your basket is currently empty!

 - Talk more to the child about what is making them feel unhappy.

-What causes Angry Outburst?
+What causes angry outburst?

+To start, understand what causes dyslexic children to have angry outbursts.
 A dyslexic child may struggle to control their angry outbursts.
+Behind their anger can be:

 - Fear